 Further work in this topic could include a consideration of multiple cooperating adversaries, and what a confederation of active adversaries could do to undermine the inherent anonymity of the Chord protocol.
 It would also be interesting to see an analysis of how splits and merges could affect the anonymity of a system.
-Investigations into other adversarial attacks would also be useful, such as active attacks which render a denial-of-service.
+Investigations into other adversarial attacks would also be useful, such as active attacks which attempt to render a denial-of-service for a major portion of the network.